Nathan-Potgieter/Making-of-MCmarket/README.md

 #' The univariate asset return distributions can also be set to normal, student-t or sgt
 #' distributed.
 Finally, mean and variance persistence can be induced via the parameters of an
 #' ARMA + APARCH model.
-#' @note See examples under sim_market_with_progress for instructions on how to add an on screen
+#' @note See examples under sim_market for instructions on how to add an on screen
 #'  progress bar when performing the Monte Carlo simulation, this is recommended as calculations may
 #'  take a number of minuets.
 #'